 When a divorce action begins, people might need an order from the court to stabilize their finances.
 This is a temporary order that can be changed or modified prior to the final order.
 Temporary orders can center on custody, spousal support, attorney fees, child support or property orders.
 The property orders can detail issues such as exclusive use of residence or listing of the property for sale.

 Experienced Lawyer Helping You With Temporary Orders

-As an experienced California family law attorney, Jennifer M. Sullivan has nearly 25 years of experience guiding clients through challenging divorce actions.
+As an experienced California family law attorney, Jennifer M. Sullivan has 25 years of experience guiding clients through challenging divorce actions.
 Based on your current financial or child care circumstances, she can help you understand your legal rights and options regarding temporary orders.
 These temporary orders can be reached by the agreement of both parties or by going to court and getting a judge’s order.
 To discuss your situation in greater detail, do not hesitate to contact the Law Office of Jennifer M. Sullivan.

 Contact The Firm

 To schedule a confidential consultation with an experienced and compassionate lawyer, contact or call the Law Office of Jennifer M. Sullivan.
 Ms. Sullivan is available to meet with clients Monday through Thursday.